Comparisons of wxmplot with other Python Plotting tools¶

 Disclaimer: this section is essentially opinion of the lead author of wxmplot.
 While it aims to be fair, there is clearly a bias in this view to emphasize priorities that informed the development of wxmplot.
 If you have comments or suggestions for improving this section, please use the Github discussion page.

-is to make exploratory data analysis with Python particularly easy and
+, is to make exploratory data analysis with Python as

-For both exploratory data analysis and for displays of scientific data from within data analysis applications, the following characteristics are vital:
+For interactive exploratory data analysis and for displays of scientific data within data analysis applications, the following characteristics are vital:

 brevity, or simplicity of code.
 We are using Python because it is succint and elegant.

 beauty.
 The rendered plots should be high-quality with attractive fonts.
-Ideally, images made would be directly suitable for presentations and publications.
+Ideally, images made would be directly suitable for presentations and publications, without needing to export and re-create the plot with other software.

 interactivity.
-After the plot or image of data is rendered, we want to be able to manipulate and modify the display, including zooming in on certain portions of the data, changing scales, color schemes, line types, and even plot labels.
-In fact, not only do we want to be able to do that, we want users of the plotting scripts and applications to be able to do that.
+After the plot or image of data is rendered, we want to be able to manipulate and modify the display, including zooming in on certain portions of the data, changing scales, color schemes, line types, and plot labels.
+In fact, not only do we want to do this, we want users of the plotting scripts and applications to be able to do this.

 The comparisons with other packages here emphasize these three characteristics.
-In all cases, the interactivity of data displayed with wxmplot is simply unmatched as is the ability of the end-user to manipulate the details of the display, including for basic line plots:
+In all cases, the interactivity of plots created with wxmplot and the ability of the end-user to manipulate the details of the display are simply unmatched.
+For basic line plots, the end-user can do all of the following:

-change color, line widths, line types, marker types, marker sizes, display order for each “trace” (x, y pair) in the plot.
+change the color, linewidth, line type, marker type, marker size, and display order for each “trace” (x, y pair) in the plot.

-copy image to the system clipboard, save image to PNG file, or send directly to a system printer.
+copy images to the system clipboard, save image to PNG file, or send directly to a system printer.

 For image display, users can lookup tables for mapping intensity to color, set thresholds and contrast levels, as well as showing axes and setting the size and location of a scalebar, and its label.
 Images can be flipped, rotated (and reset).
 Smoothing of pixelated data can be adjusted.
 Images can be toggled back-and-forth between “image mode” and “contour mode”.